It is 127 years to the day since the Football Club now known throughout the world as West Ham United came into existence.

 With that thought in mind, the article asked workers interested in joining the Thames Iron Works Football Club to contact Francis Payne, a senior clerk at the company.

-Around 50 of the 3,000-strong workforce responded, paying an annual subscription of 2/6 (12.5p) to join and fund the club, which held training sessions on Tuesday and Thursday nights in a gas-lit schoolroom at Trinity Church School in Barking Road, and runs along Turnpike Road (now Beckton Road).
+Around 50 of the 3,000-strong workforce responded, paying an annual subscription of 2/6 (12.5p) to join and fund the club, which held training sessions on Tuesday and Thursday nights in a gas-lit schoolroom at Trinity Church School in Barking Road, and runs to build fitness along Turnpike Road (now Beckton Road).

 The likes of Charlie Dove (senior clerk), Thomas Freeman (ship's fireman), Johnny Stewart (boilermaker), Walter Parks (clerk), Walter Tranter (boilermaker) James Lindsay (boilermaker), William Chapman (mechanical engineer), George Sage, (boilermaker) and George Gresham (ship's plater) and did not know it then, but they would soon be among the very first Hammers heroes.